Kinetics of Deposition in the Diffusion-Controlled Limit: Adsorption of Diffusing Squares

 To analyze the influence of the shape of the diffusing planar objects on the dynamics of the deposition process let us consider the deposition of aligned squares.
 In the realm of the RSA this problem has been extensively studied, see e.g. \cite{Pal60,Sw81,TTS89,Ziff90,RTTV,Privman91} and reviews \cite{B-Privman,Evans,TT}.

 We assume that the squares are identical, say of the size $R\times R$, and their attachment to the substrate is aligned with $x$ and $y$ axes.
 We treat the deposition process heuristically using the same approach as in the previous section.
 The target zones are now rectangles.
 Long-lived $\ell\times L$ rectangles have sizes smaller than the linear size of the square: $\ell<R$ and $L<R$.
 Crucially, long-lived rectangles tend to have a very large aspect ratio.
-The capacitance of an $\ell\times L$ rectangle with $L\gg \ell$ is $C\sim L/\ln(2L/\ell)$.
-This formula gives a correct qualitative behavior even for $L\sim \ell$.
-More accurate formulas were already known to Maxwell \cite{Maxwell} and the work on this issue is continuing (see e.g. \cite{Jackson} and references therein), but the above is sufficient for heuristic reasoning.
+The capacitance of an $\ell\times L$ rectangle is